dentarg/auth0-blog/_posts/2018-01-22-building-a-blog-with-gatsby-react-and-webtask.markdown

 If a query language and an API had a baby, the result would be something like GraphQL.
 You can send GraphQL your query and it will return exactly the data you want, in the format you want, right out of your existing data.

 Gatsby uses GraphQL for loading data into React components when it's needed.
-More importantly, it will handle many of your data transformation when generating the site, not when the pages are loaded.
+More importantly, it will handle many of your data transformations when generating the site, not when the pages are loaded.

-If you're not familiar with it, you can follow our guide to [building an instagram clone with GraphQL and Auth0](https://auth0.com/blog/building-an-instagram-clone-with-graphql-and-auth0/) or check out the [how to use GraphQL](https://www.howtographql.com/) site by Graphcool.
+If you're not familiar with it, you can follow our guide to [building an Instagram clone with GraphQL and Auth0](https://auth0.com/blog/building-an-instagram-clone-with-graphql-and-auth0/) or check out the [how to use GraphQL](https://www.howtographql.com/) site by Graphcool.

 ## Pre-requisites for Gatsby